 Living in the Kansai Region allows for some great sightseeing opportunities.
 I definitely wasn’t going to pass up my chance to see Japan’s most beautiful castle: Himeji Castle.

 Located in Hyogo Prefecture, Japan and standing tall and proud is this majestic castle.
 As soon as you exit the Himeji Station you are greeted with your first sight of this dazzling white beauty.

 From this point you are tasked with the option of making your way to this hypnotizing white tower on foot or jumping on bus #6 for a quick ride.

 As I jumped off the bus I was immediately approached and greeted by the rickshaw jockeys.
-These guys are typically found at every major sightseeing landmark so get use to seeing them in their little short-shorts if you are traveling to Japan!
+These guys are typically found at every major sightseeing landmark so get use to seeing them in their short-shorts if you are traveling through Japan!

 Once inside the site grounds you can patrol the area and position yourself to get the best snapshot of majestic white or make your way inside.